This blog has been updated in July 2019

 - Exceed their expectations = they will be delighted

-This all seems pretty straight forward but it is important to recognise this before you start putting a quality framework in place.
+This all seems pretty straight forward but it is important to recognize this before you start putting a quality framework in place.
 This understanding will let you know what service levels are expected to keep customers happy.
-A considered framework that is well implemented will enable your agents to focus on fulfilling your customers’ expectations, and this in turn will give your agents the opportunity to exceed these expectations; creating advocates – and this is the Holy Grail.
+A considered framework that is well implemented will enable your agents to focus on fulfilling your customers’ expectations, and this in turn will give your agents the opportunity to exceed these expectations and creating advocates – and this is the Holy Grail.

 These changes described above help us understand what the new ‘call’ will look like (albeit in many guises) but the real challenge we face is how we handle these interactions while at the same time maintaining customer satisfaction.
 Here are our ideas on how best to achieve that.

-Contact centres in general will record the standard metrics like; calls waiting, first call resolution, time to answer etc. These are important and of course you should continue to measure them.
+Contact centres in general will record the standard metrics; calls waiting, first call resolution, time to answer, etc. These are important and of course you should continue to measure them.

-However, we have learned from our customers that these metrics are not necessarily a hard-and-fast way of measuring a good call; understanding what a good call looks like can be more complicated than that.
+However, we have learned from our customers that these metrics are not necessarily a hard-and-fast way of measuring a good call; understanding what a good call looks like can be a better indicator of managing customer expectations.